botkop/akkordeon/README.md

 # Akkordeon: Training a neural net with Akka

+The world is asynchronous.
+So how come AI research is so focused on optimizing single threaded processes?
+Because they use the wrong tools.

 This project shows how to train a neural net with Akka.

 The mechanics are as follows: